DrK-Lo/lotterhoslabprotocols/How-to-publish-a-paper.md

 * Be sure to have page and line numbers.
 There is an "Line Numbers for Google Docs Add On"

+* Edit all references in the Bibliography (this is the very last thing you do).
+Paperpile often has errors, especially with capitalization.
+You do not want to have a reviewer find their name was spelled wrong in your reference list, so check also for special characters.
+Species italics is another thing that often needs to be edited.

 # Submitting the manuscript